FREQUENTLY ASKED QUESTIONS

 AT WHAT AGE CAN MY CHILD BEGIN TO PLAY?

 The limitations for a child in paintball are more emotional than physical.
 Every child has his or her own rate of physical and mental development and it is up to the parent to decide if their child can handle the stresses of any sport.
 We recommend that at first time players 10 and 11 have a adult or older family member play along with them.
-We also offer a 50 Caliber private group package for players as young as 8.

 WHY PLAY AT A WOLVERINE?